 "It was definitely an honor," Kinnard said of her selection.
 "I felt I could bring a lot to the group having been in the industry.
 Then I thought, 'I've just signed up for a lot of work, haven't I?'"

 Before teaching, Kinnard worked for 18 years in the private sector, with companies such as Sun Microsystems and Lockheed.
 In 2003, she took her expertise to the classroom, spending nine years at Livermore High before moving on to Granada.
-A member of the Computer Science Teachers Association, Kinnard runs classes
+A member of the Computer Science Teachers Association, Kinnard runs classes in computer science, graphics, web design and programming -- subjects she finds vitally important but "sorely lacking" at the high school level.

 "Our world is full of so much technology, and we're becoming lazy users of it instead of creators," Kinnard said.
 "To delay that education until college is to deny them an opportunity to explore what's inside these strange machines we're all using."